A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness: Proofs

 \subsection{Proof of Theorem~\ref{ThmMinimax}(a): Minimax upper bound}

+We begin by proving the minimax upper bound stated in part (a) of Theorem~\ref{ThmMinimax}.
+The proof is divided into two parts, where in the first part, we obtain an upper bound on the error term $\frobnorm{(2 \probmxstar - \ones \ones^T) \diag{\ansstar} - (2 \probmxlse - \ones \ones^T) \diag{\anslse} }^2$, following which we convert this bound to one on $\Qloss{\probmxstar}{\ansstar}{\anslse}$. follows along the lines of the proof of our previous work~\cite[Theorem 1(a)]{shah2015stochastically}.
+In relation of our present problem, one can think of the setting of~\cite{shah2015stochastically} as that of estimating the matrix $(2\probmxstar - \ones \ones^T)$ when the value of $\ansstar$ is \emph{known}.
+The primary additional challenge in the first part of the present proof is to accommodate the additional uncertainty about $\ansstar$.

-In this section, we prove the minimax upper bound stated in part (a) of Theorem~\ref{ThmMinimax}.
-We begin by rewriting our observation model in a ``linearized'' fashion that is convenient for subsequent analysis.
+We begin with the first part of the proof, where we bound the error in estimating the product term $(2 \probmxstar - \ones \ones^T) \diag{\ansstar}$.
+Let us rewrite our observation model in a ``linearized'' fashion that is convenient for subsequent analysis.
 In particular, let us define a random matrix $\noise \in \reals^{\numwork \times \numques}$ with entries independently drawn from the distribution